-The Bruins lost two in a row for the first time since January, blowing a 3-2 lead to the Canadiens and a 3-0 advantage to the then-last-place Washington Capitals.
+The Bruins lost two in a row for the first time since January, blowing a 3-2 lead to the first-place Montreal Canadiens and a 3-0 advantage to the last-place Washington Capitals.
 Boston opened a 3-1 when Seguin and Krejci scored in the second period, but McClement made it a one-goal game with 5:08 left.

 "You can't live in the past," Julien said.
 "I knew it wasn't going to be pretty.
 When you lose two games the way we did, I knew it was going to be tough.

 "There's peaks and valleys along the way and we're going through it like any other team," he said, "except for Chicago."

 The Leafs, who had won three in a row, pulled their goalie in the final minutes, but they struggled to set up in the offensive zone and Seguin had an empty-netter with 15 seconds left.

 Boston made it 1-0 with 53 seconds left in the first period when Marchand fought the puck out from the boards near the blue line and Seguin came by and picked it up.
 He went straight to the goal, and Bergeron knocked in the rebound.

 Kadri and Clarke MacArthur converted on a 2-on-1 against Dennis Seidenberg to tie it early in the second period.
 Boston took the lead again when three guys committed to Marchand along the boards and the puck came out to the middle, where Seguin scored on a wrist shot and then had to jump over MacArthur as he dove to try to block the shot.